csc-training/high-level-gpu-programming/docs/03-memory-access-hierarchy.md

 <div align="center"><small>Compute Unit in an AMD GPU.</small></div>
 </div>
-- very fast memory, latency of 6 cycles.
+- very fast memory, latency of eg. 6 cycles.
-- accesable by all work-items in a group.
+- accessible by all work-items in a group.
 - user programmable cache.
 - lifetime of the work-group.